-If you put all your business income and expenses into one bank account not only will it make your bookkeeping easier because you won’t have to look around lots of different bank accounts to try and find information you need but you’ll be able to gather the information you need to analyse your income much quicker.
-If you haven’t got a business bank account then take a look at Starling, which is a really popular option in the self-employed community.
+If you put all your business income and expenses into one bank account, it make your bookkeeping easier because you won’t have to look around lots of different bank accounts to try and find information you need.
+Plus, you’ll be able to gather the information you need to analyse your income much quicker.
+If you haven’t got a business bank account, then take a look at Starling which is a really popular option in the self-employed community.

 3.2 Make Sure All Your Payments Come Into One Bank Account

-I confess – I’ve been guilty in the past of not updating my PayPal payment details meaning money was being sent to my personal bank account.
+I confess – I’ve been guilty in the past of not updating my PayPal payment details.
+As a result, money was being sent to my personal bank account.
 I’ve updated it now, but if you haven’t, double-check that you’ve set everything to come into your business account so you don’t miss anything from both a tax and business perspective.

 If you are treating certain payments you receive as your ‘salary’ and depositing them into your personal account, then you may naturally be reluctant to make this change.
-But it is essential if you want to track your business income accurately, so make the change and start to pay yourself a salary from your business instead.
+But it is essential if you want to track your business income accurately.
+Therefore, make the change and start to pay yourself a salary from your business instead.

 3.3 Don’t Over Analyse

-Although it is good to break things down, don’t over analyse your business income into lots of different categories because you’ll risk generating too much financial data which provides little value.
+Although it is good to break things down, don’t over analyse your business income into lots of different categories.
+In doing so, you’ll risk generating too much financial data which provides little value.
 If in doubt, start with fewer categories and you can add more when you feel it is necessary.